elementor/elementor-developers-docs/src/themes/index.md

 ## Available Locations

 Themes can support all core locations, some locations or create their own custom locations.
-The following are the builtin Elementor locations:
+The following are the built-in Elementor locations:

 * **Header** – template header replaces the theme `header.php` file.
 * **Footer** – template footer replaces the theme `footer.php` file.